Swastika: Spread to eastern Asia

 When the Chinese writing system was introduced to Japan in the 8th century, the swastika was adopted into the Japanese language and culture.
-It is commonly referred as the manji (lit.
+It is commonly referred to as the manji (lit.
 '10,000-character').
-Since the Middle Ages, it has been used as a mon by various Japanese families such as Tsugaru clan, Hachisuka clan or around 60 clans that belong to Tokugawa clan.
+Since the Middle Ages, it has been used as a mon by various Japanese families, such as the Tsugaru clan, the Hachisuka clan, and around 60 clans that belong to the Tokugawa clan.

 The city of Hirosaki in Aomori Prefecture designates this symbol as its official flag, which stemmed from its use in the emblem of the Tsugaru clan, the lords of Hirosaki Domain during the Edo period.

 In Japan, the swastika is also used as a map symbol and is designated by the Survey Act and related Japanese governmental rules to denote a Buddhist temple.
 Japan has considered changing this due to occasional controversy and misunderstanding by foreigners.
 The symbol is sometimes censored in international versions of Japanese works, such as anime.
 Censorship of this symbol in Japan and in Japanese media abroad has been subject to occasional controversy related to freedom of speech, with critics of the censorship arguing it does not respect history nor freedom of speech.